 The SUN Business Network aims to mobilise and intensify efforts from the business community in support of the SUN Movement.

+SBN is convened by the Global Alliance for Improved Nutrition (GAIN) and the UN World Food Programme (WFP) and further supported by an Advisory Group.
 The network’s Advisory Group was established in March 2014 and brings together senior leaders from the private sector, as well as SUN, the UN Network and the Civil Society Network.
 The Advisory The Advisory Group provides strategic advice to the network and champions the role of the private sector in scaling up nutrition with the business community and other SUN stakeholders.

 Last updated: October 2015